MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

     Regardless of how role-based Security is defined in Microsoft Dynamics GP, there are certain tools that will require users to be logged in as “sa.”
 These tools are:

       - Toolkit

       - Customer Name Modifier

       - Item Number Modifier

       - Item Number Combiner

       - Vendor Name Modifier

       - Account Modifier/Combiner

       - Salesperson Modifier

       - Territory Modifier

       - Territory Combiner

       - Company Copy

-#### Using Validate and Import buttons
+### Using the Validate and Import buttons

 Validate and Import buttons are available on many of the tools that modify or combine data.
 These buttons allow data to be imported without having to manually enter the information, making the tools useful to change or combine many pieces of data.

 For example, if you are want to change 1000 current item numbers to 1000 new item numbers one at a time, you can save time by importing a two-column spreadsheet into modifier and combiner tools.

-#### To prepare your spreadsheet data
+### To prepare your spreadsheet data

 1. Enter existing system data — such as the Vendor ID numbers or Item numbers — in the first column of data in the spreadsheet.